mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 **Questioner:** What you just said, you could say the same thing for bowing, or chanting.
 That form has its own special characteristic, which makes it unique, even though the activity is common.

-**Katagiri Roshi:** I think through the zazen form you have to taste that *jijiyu samadhi* exactly, and then you can make the standing form or the walking form really alive; you appreciate it.
+**Katagiri Roshi:** I think through the zazen form you have to taste that *jijuyu samadhi* exactly, and then you can make the standing form or the walking form really alive; you appreciate it.
 So that’s why we do it.

 It’s penetrated into all other forms.
 For instance, if you experience *samadhi* from the form of skiing: of course [...] you can experience the same *samadhi*, but it’s pretty hard to extend it into every other form.
 We understand it, but everyday life is very complicated.
-So I think that’s why the *jijiyu samadhi* which you can experience through sitting meditation is very valuable and [respected], handed down from generation to generation.
+So I think that’s why the *jijuyu samadhi* which you can experience through sitting meditation is very valuable and [respected], handed down from generation to generation.

 **Questioner:** I don’t question the value, I just question why is it overemphasized, that form.